 Over the years, instructions were added until, as Jim Thomas of the University of Hawaii points out, "by the end of its life it used close to the available 100 possibilities (what with tape, the core memory as you describe it, the 407, etc.)"

 IBM expected to deploy only about 50 of these systems, but the demand surprised them.
 The 650 was relatively cheap, carried a hefty academic discount, was compatible with existing card equipment, it would fit in one room, and it was "user friendly" — decimal arithmetic, small instruction set, handy console.
-It was one of the first computers that could be used "hands on" by programmers (CLICK HERE and scroll down to see a 1958 photo of Don Knuth at the 650 console).
+It was one of the first computers that could be used "hands on" by programmers (CLICK HERE to see a 1958 photo of Don Knuth at the 650 console) (or if that one has disappeared do a Google search).
 In all, 2000 were installed in the nine years of manufacture (1953-62), surpassing the entire combined sales of all the 700 series.
 Support for the 650 was withdrawn by IBM in 1969.
 The 650 had a followon, the IBM 7070 (1959), architecturally similar but with transistors instead of tubes and cores instead of a drum, and which came with not only card reader and punch, but also typewriter console, and (optionally) disk and tape drives, line printers, etc. It seems to have been popular in Italy — "Il primo systema elletronica completamente transistorizzato".

 The Watson Lab 650s remained in operation until... when?
 They were definitely running in 1962 (where they are mentioned in university publications), and definitely gone by 1970, when IBM left the building.